keytiles/keytiles-public-api/README.md

 # keytiles-public-api

-Contains OpenApi v3 specification files to communicate with API endpoints
+Contains OpenApi v3 specification files and Protobuf definitions to communicate with API endpoints.